technoplato/chatgpt-local-tunnel/diffing/case-studies/example1/changed/README.md

-# Example Project
+# Example Project (Changed)

-This is an example project to test various diffing strategies.
+This is an updated example project to test various diffing strategies.

 ## Contents